 Bolivia is not a fully “dollarized” country, but since the value of Bolivian money (the Bolivian boliviano) fluctuates up and down depending on the strength of the U.S. Dollar, it has become customary to use dollars and bolivianos interchangeably in upscales hotels, stores and banking institutions.

 This means that the U.S. Dollar is accepted almost anywhere the boliviano is, as long as someone has enough money to give you change for the denomination you give them.
 The Bolivian exchange rate is published daily in the newspapers and this tells you how many bolivianos are in ONE dollar – you have to do the rest of the math.

-HOW BOLIVIA CURRENCY AFFECTS BANK SERVICES As explained above,
+HOW BOLIVIA CURRENCY AFFECTS BANK SERVICES

-offer accounts in Dollars, Euros or bolivianos.
+offer accounts in Dollars or bolivianos.
 This is to their advantage because the dollar is a “stronger” currency than the boliviano and it’s value, although it fluctuates some, is more stable than that of the boliviano.
 As a result, you are free to choose which currency you want your account in.
-And by the way, because maintaining a bank account in Bolivia is slightly more risky due to the unstable environment for investments, the interest rates paid on accounts higher than in the U.S. and other countries.
+And by the way, because maintaining a bank account in Bolivia is slightly more risky due to the unstable environment for investments, the interest rates paid on accounts are usually higher than in the U.S. and other countries.
 This does not mean opening a checking or savings account in Bolivia is that risky at this time.
 What it means is that the banks and

 must be more careful about the way they invest (since they use your money to make those investments) as any bank anywhere in the world does.
 On the other hand, the opposite is also true: the interest charge on loans to you is usually quite a bit higher than elsewhere.